NikolayS/interview-questions/performance.md

 a given key, over the internet, at a peak rate of 5000 lookups per second.
 The data never changes.
 Let’s design that system.

+Additionally:
+ - you will have only 2 week until launch
+ - no SSD (this question is from pre-SSD era)
+ - how is your solution going to fail?

 Possible answers:
 *Not specified (open question)*